Swindon Town F.C.: 2000–2020

 The club then went through five managers in five years (Andy King was appointed twice), during which time they were again relegated into Division Two.
 The highlight of the next few seasons was a fifth-place finish in 2003–04 as financial troubles persisted.
 A first-round playoff loss to Brighton & Hove Albion on penalties meant Swindon extended their stay in the third tier, now renamed League One.

 The club has been beset by financial difficulties throughout its recent history, having been placed into administration twice and also twice fought off winding-up orders from Her Majesty's Customs and Excise over unpaid tax.
 The board was paying £100,000 to creditors annually (2% of the annual turnover), and only managed to begin the 2006–07 season after sourcing £500,000 to pay for players' wages.

 In 2006, caretaker manager (and former player) Iffy Onuora was unable to save Swindon from relegation to League Two meaning they became the first ever former Premier League team to be relegated to the lowest Football League division.

-Dennis Wise agreed to become the new Swindon manager in May 2006 following the relegation, with Gustavo Poyet joining the coaching staff.
+Dennis Wise agreed to become the new Swindon manager in May 2006 following the relegation, with Gus Poyet joining the coaching staff.
 After a good start to the season, the pair moved to Leeds United in October.
 Veteran defender Ady Williams and Barry Hunter took temporary charge until Paul Sturrock was appointed on 7 November.
-Sturrock guided Swindon to promotion back to Football League One in his first season with the club, earning the third automatic promotion place in a 1–1 draw with Walsall in the last game of the 2006–07 season.
+Sturrock guided Swindon to promotion back to EFL League One in his first season with the club, earning the third automatic promotion place in a 1–1 draw with Walsall in the last game of the 2006–07 season.

 In 2008, Swindon Town was taken over by a consortium, fronted by local businessman Andrew Fitton, with plans to clear all club debts by the end of the 2007–08 season.

 Paul Sturrock having departed for Plymouth Argyle, the consortium appointed Sturrock-recommended Maurice Malpas manager, and Swindon finished their first season back in League One in 13th, helped by 15-goal signing Simon Cox.
 However, the 2008–09 campaign started badly and Malpas was sacked on 14 November 2008, with David Byrne taking over temporarily.
 Danny Wilson was unveiled as the new manager on 26 December 2008.
 Wilson helped maintain Swindon's League One status and finished in 15th position, though only four points from the relegation zone, in his first season in charge.